hmol/LinkCrawler/README.md

 # LinkCrawler
 Simple C# console application that will crawl the given webpage for image-tags and hyperlinks.
 If some of them is not working (HttpStatusCode >= 300), an message will be sent to slack.
 Also response status will be written to console output.

+## Why?
+Because it could be useful to know when a webpage you have responsibility for displays broken links to it's users.
+I have this running continuously, but you don't have to.
+For instance, after upgrading your CMS, changing database-scheme, migrating content etc, it can be relevant to know if this did or did not not introduce broken links.
+Just run this tool one time and you will know exactly how many links are broken, where they link to, and where they are located.

 ## App.Settings

 | Key     				       | Usage           					   |